Qumulo/docs/_includes/content-reuse/admin-guides/snapshots/how-snapshots-work.md

 * To determine the total covered data, including data no longer present in the snapshot, run the {% include qq.html command="snapshot_get_capacity_used_per_snapshot" %} and specify multiple, comma-separated snapshot IDs.

-* To determine the total amount of data, including covered data that multiple snapshots reference, run the {% include qq.html command="snapshot_get_total_used_capacity" %}.
+* To determine the total amount of data, including covered data that multiple snapshots reference, run the {% include qq.html command="snapshot_get_total_used_capacity" %} command.

 When you delete a snapshot, Qumulo Core removes the data which that snapshot references but retains the data which any other snapshot references.
 This ensures a full file representation within the remaining snapshots.
 Qumulo Core uses a background process to recover the storage that the snapshot had consumed.